 The impact of air pollution on human health has been widely recognized.
-According to the World Health Organization's publication on Global Health Risk (2009), urban outdoor air pollution is ranked as the 14th global risk factor for mortality in Year 2004 (Figure 1).
+According to the World Health Organization (WHO)'s publication on Global Health Risk (2009), urban outdoor air pollution is ranked as the 14th global risk factor for mortality in Year 2004 (Figure 1).

 The effects of air pollution on health are dependent on several factors.
 Apart from the concentrations and chemical properties of the pollutants, the person's age and general state of health, the duration of exposure, factors such as the weather condition and the distance from the emission sources also affect the nature and extent of the health effects observed.
 Those who exercise outdoor also increase their exposure to air pollutants.
 However, under general circumstances where exposure is brief, the health risk is usually low.

 Sources of Air Pollution